davidxmoody/davidxmoody.com/ideas.md

 - Change background colour of code elements
 - Reduce text size on mobile devices (and in general?)
 - Favicon (http://realfavicongenerator.net/)
-- Tags
+- Tags (actually use them)
 - Change email on home page to use obfuscated email (or use separate contacts page)
 - Separate watch script for drafts
 - Custom 404 page, make it do JavaScript redirects to other pages when I specify a redirect slug in a post
-- Try out Roots or Hexo
+- Fix pagination logic for large numbers of pages

 Full Material UI redesign: